Frequently Asked Questions

 Q. What is the process for selection?

-- Applicants will be evaluated by selection committee and finalists selected for interviews.
+- Selection committee will confirm eligibility and select finalists for interviews.

 - Applicants will interview with the selection committee for their college.
 Students who may be eligible through multiple colleges will have one interview.
-Interviews will be scheduled via Zoom, Jan 11-15, 2021.
+Interviews will be scheduled either in person (or via Zoom, depending on COVID restrictions) during the week following submission..
 The selection committee may, during this time, contact references.

 - The selection committee for each college selects their Scholars.